zarf-dev/proposals/2-deprecate-big-bang/README.md

 - the version of Kubernetes where the ZEP graduated to general availability
 - when the ZEP was retired or superseded
 -->

-## Drawbacks

-One could argue that Big Bang should be referenced by Zarf at all since it's become an Open SSF project, these concerns are discussed in [Alternatives](#Deprecate-the-Big-Bang-extension-without-an-alternative).

 ## Alternatives